Search gov.ie

 • DART+ Coastal South will improve DART services on the existing DART line south of Dublin city, with the current focus on enhancing services between Bray and Greystones.

-Procurement for DART+ South West and West is also progressing with pre-qualification questionnaires (PQQ) notices for Design and Build works recently advertised in May 2025.
+Procurement for DART+ South West and West is also progressing with pre-qualification questionnaires (PQQ) notices for Design and Build works recently advertised.

 Cork Area Commuter Rail